-The Society works to develop and maintain close relationships with the Virginia universities with accredited architecture programs.
+The AIA Virginia works to develop and maintain close relationships with the Virginia universities with accredited architecture programs.
 The Virginia institutions below offer degrees in Architecture.

-Each year the Virginia Society AIA and the universities participate in the Virginia Society AIA Prize, a student design competition.
+Each year the AIA Virginia and the universities participate in the AIA Virginia Prize, a student design competition.

 Architects share an important responsibility in assuring the health, safety, and welfare of the communities they serve.
 The American Institute of Architects is committed to contributing to the preparation of graduates who will meet the current and future challenges in a swiftly evolving profession.
 The AIA believes that the investment to support the education of future professionals is a crucial part of its mission.